luanshixia/AutoCADCodePack/README.md

 }
 ```

-instead of the verbose version using original API:
+Crazy simple, right?
+Can you imagine how much extra code you would have to write using the original API:

 ```csharp
 [CommandMethod("PolyClean0_Old", CommandFlags.UsePickSet)]